 Trustees must also take into account section 506(4) of, and schedule 20 to, the 1988 Act.
 These provisions can create a tax effect where loans to, or equity investments in, trading subsidiaries are inappropriate.
-This subject is summarised in D12.
+This subject is summarised in 4.12.

-More information about trustees' investment duties can be obtained from our detailed guidance on 'Charities and Investments'.
+More information about trustees' investment duties can be obtained from the detailed guidance on Charities and investments.

-D9.
-Can a charity seek outside investment in a trading subsidiary?
+4.9 Can a charity seek outside investment in a trading subsidiary?